DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 ![Alt text](assets\IMG83.PNG)

+> - want to forecast the exchange rate, look at the interest rates
+> - IRP forward rates, spot rates and interest rates

 ### Uncovered Interest Rate Parity

 - Suppose you forecast the spot rate next year to remain unchanged at 120 ¥/$
 - Even though you cannot make a risk-less profit through CIA, given your estimation of the future spot rate, you can enter into an uncovered interest “arbitrage”
 - In an uncovered position, rather than locking in a forward rate today, you take your chances and hope you’re right about your assessment of the future spot rate

+> - Predicted spot rate of ¥/$ is higher than the relative interest rates, therefore borrow yen

 ![Alt text](assets\IMG84.PNG)

 ![Alt text](assets\IMG85.PNG)

+### Forward Exchange Expectations
-- The Forward Rate as an Unbiased Predictor of the Future Spot Rate
+- **The Forward Rate as an Unbiased Predictor of the Future Spot Rate**
-  - Some forecasters believe that for the major floating currencies, foreign exchange markets are “efficient” and forward exchange rates are unbiased predictors of future exchange rates.
+  - Some forecasters believe that for the major floating currencies, foreign exchange markets are “efficient” and forward exchange rates are <u>unbiased</u> predictors of future exchange rates.
-  - The forward exchange hypothesis states that the forward exchange rate, quoted at time t for delivery at time t+1, is equal to the expected value of the spot exchange rate at time t+1.
+  - The **forward exchange hypothesis** states that the forward exchange rate, quoted at time t for delivery at time t+1, is equal to the expected value of the spot exchange rate at time t+1.

 $$F_{t, t+1} = E_{t}(S_{t+1})$$

 - The Forward rate is said to be an unbiased predictor.
 Unbiased prediction means that the forward rate will, on average, overestimate and underestimate the actual future spot rate in equal frequency and degree.
 It implies that the expected forecast error is zero.

 ### All parities example